awsdocs/aws-sct-user-guide/doc_source/CHAP_Installing.md

 1. When you are finished adding the driver paths, choose **OK**\.

-## Updating the AWS SCT<a name="CHAP_Installing.Updating"></a>
+## Updating AWS SCT<a name="CHAP_Installing.Updating"></a>

-AWS periodically updates the AWS SCT with new features and functionality\.
+AWS periodically updates AWS SCT with new features and functionality\.
 If you are updating from a previous version, create a new AWS SCT project and reconvert any database objects you are using\.

-You can check to see if updates exist for the AWS SCT\.
+You can check to see if updates exist for AWS SCT\.

 **To check for updates to AWS SCT**

-1. When in the AWS SCT, choose **Help** and then choose **Check for Updates**\.
+1. When in AWS SCT, choose **Help** and then choose **Check for Updates**\.

 1. In the **Check for Updates dialog box**, choose **What's New**\.
 If the link does not appear, you have the latest version\.